MathewShuvarikov/MathewShuvarikov/README.md

   <td>Faculty of Economics and Business</td>
   <td>Bachelor in Economics</td>
   <td>1) Wrote and published 4 science papers on finance and econometrics in the Higher Attestation Commission journals;<br>
-2) Twice winner of the international competition of scientific papers of students and postgraduates (both papers are on applied econometrics); br></td>
+2) Twice winner of the international competition of scientific papers of students and postgraduates (in 2022 and 2023, both papers are on applied econometrics); <br></td>
   <td>01.09.2019</td>
   <td>31.08.2023</td>
 </tr>